Rishabh-Raj-Pathak/Git-Github-Notes/README.md

 * Apache SubVersion
 * Piper (used by Google)

+  In this tutorial we will be learning about **Git** (Version Control System) and **Github**  (a place to store and share code, indeed **it is much more than that**)

 **Introduction to Git VCS**
 ---------------------------

 **What is Git?**

 Git is a version control system that allows you to track and manage changes to your code.

+Now, let's move to a more formal definition of Git:

+"Git is a distributed version control system that tracks versions of files.
+It is often used to control source code by programmers collaboratively developing software"

+Let's break down the above definaition for your simplicity :)

+**Version control** is a way to save changes over time without overwriting previous versions.
+Being **distributed** means that every developer working with a Git repository has a copy of that entire repository – every commit, every branch, every file.

 #### Installation of Git CLI